Frequently asked questions

 Chromium-6 on heated steel

 Chromium-6 compounds can be formed after heat treatment of chromium-containing metals such as stainless steel, for example in heated machine parts of a (wind) turbine or engine.
 Heating can also take place during grinding or welding.
-The formation of chromium-6 on metals will occur faster if lubricants to prevent the seizing of bolts or parts (known as 'anti-seize paste') were used.
+The formation of chromium-6 on metals often occurs when lubricants (known as 'anti-seize paste') are used to prevent the seizing of bolts or parts.
 Often these heated lubricants look yellow/green (see photo of bolt and nut on the left).
 Detection of these chromium-6 contaminations on metals is important to prevent exposure to chromium-6.

 Example of a stainless steel 304 (A2) bolt and nut with anti-seize paste after heat treatment.
 The formed yellow/green chromate is clearly visible.
 The test swab of the TK11™ Chromium-6 Detection Test Kit clearly turns red/purple, indicating that chromium-6 is present.

 For more information: see the report about our investigations on the detection of chromium-6 in heated lubricants on stainless steel >>